coezbay/TestPrepWeb/README.md

   readability.
 - **Tables**: Implemented the possibility to create tables (Head + Body) & (Body Only) & (Head + Body + Head + Body).
   Visually: Zebra stripes for row separation.
+- **Overview of progress map**: Implemented an overview of completed tasks, where correctly and incorrectly processed tasks are marked in color (red/green).
+It should also be possible to click on individual points of this overview to directly view the task statement at any time.
+- **Images for task statements**: Added the capability to use images for task statements.
+- **Indicator for active task**: Mark the active/displayed task on the map.

 ### Items to be Done